 Notes: Dependent variable is the difference in log of annual mean night light intensity, obtained by averaging VIIRS data at the county level, between 2012 and 2019.
 Since 2012 data starts at April we drop first quarter (January-March) data from all years.
 Observations are weighted by share of population in 2008.
-Standard errors are clustered at county level and reported in parentheses. denotes statistical significance at 0.10, at 0.05, and at 0.01.
+We report hetroskedasticity-robust standard errors in parentheses. denotes statistical significance at 0.10, at 0.05, and at 0.01.